-This is disturbing for two reasons.
+This is disturbing on several levels.
 First, the reasons for these increases aren’t entirely clear to doctors or researchers.
-Second, both of these age groups are younger than the recommended age to start regular colon cancer screening.
+Second, this age group is younger than the recommended age to start regular colon cancer screening.
 But one fact is clear: Young adults and their doctors need to understand their risk for colorectal cancer, so we can detect the disease early and treat it successfully.

 LISTEN: Dr. Bello discusses colorectal cancer in young adults on the Medical Intel podcast.